Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 Latest NEWS & projects

-Work continues on other video works, spatially separated but linked by cause & effect (since glacial ice melt accounts for ⅓ of all sea level rise) :
+Below: Underway are two other works that are spatially separated but linked by cause & effect (since glacial ice melt accounts for around ⅓ of all sea level rise) :

-The Rhône Glacier, Switzerland, wrapped corpse-like in insulation, is the subject of a new video anthropoScene IX: Solastalgia →.
-“Solastalgia” is alienation experienced in familiar surroundings due to environmental damage such as brought by climate change.
-The “wrapping” is an example of solar radiation management, and geoengineering is also the subject of another newly completed work called Mammoth.
+The Rhône Glacier, Switzerland, wrapped corpse-like in insulation, is the subject of a the new video work anthropoScene IX: Solastalgia →.
+“Solastalgia” is a form of alienation experienced in familiar surroundings due to environmental damage such as wrought by climate change.
+The “wrapping” is an example of solar radiation management; geoengineering.
+The work won the Henki Art Award for 2024 in December.

 A film is being edited from the material recorded with the villagers there.